-(11) Briefly describe the nature of recent experience in P-12 schools (e.g. clinical supervision, inservice training, teaching in a PDS) indicating the discipline and grade level of the assignment(s).
-List current P-12 licensure or certification(s) held, if any.
+(11) Briefly describe the nature of recent experience in P-12 schools (e.g. clinical supervision, inservice training, teaching in a PDS) indicating the

 SECTION II - LIST OF ASSESSMENTS

 In this section, list the 6-8 assessments that are being submitted as evidence for meeting the ELLC standards.
 All programs must provide a minimum of six assessments.
 If your state does not require a state licensure test in the content area, you must substitute an assessment that documents candidate attainment of content knowledge in #1 below.
 For each assessment, indicate the type or form of the assessment and when it is administered in the program.